Overview

 Admission Requirements

 The Master of Arts in Global Health & Society employs a rolling admissions deadline.
-Students may apply for the Fall, Spring, and Summer admission.
+Students may apply for admissions in the Fall or Spring.
 Interested students should contact the program with any questions.

 • Online Application